-The program combines classroom theory, laboratory, and clinical experience on topics including patient assessment, documentation, prevention techniques, therapeutic dental hygiene treatment, local anesthesia, sealants, impressions, fluoride application and dental radiography for an entry level dental hygienist.
-By completing the program, students will be eligible for the Dental Hygiene National Board and the CDCA-WREB Dental Hygiene Examination which includes the Patient Treatment Clinical Examination and the Computer Simulated Clinical Examination.
-In the Dental Hygiene Program, students will be instructed on dental hygiene practice, dental practice administration, and all aspects of customer relations.
-The demand for trained dental hygienists has steadily increased over the past decade and this growth is expected to continue.
+The program aims to graduate competent oral health professionals to work in the mainstream of the dental and healthcare industry.
+The graduate will be able to work in several settings, such as private dental practices, public health settings, and various specialty practices.
+The program combines classroom, laboratory, and clinical experiences to prepare the students to assess, diagnose, and plan treatment, followed by implementing, evaluating, and documenting the care process within the dental hygiene scope of practice.
+The coursework spans 22 months, including a summer semester between the first and second year.
+By completing the program, students will be eligible for the Dental Hygiene National Board Examination (NBDHE) and the CDCA-WREB-CITA Dental Hygiene Clinical Examination which includes the Simulated Patient Treatment Clinical Examination (SPTCE) and the Computer Simulated Clinical Examination (OSCE).
+In the Dental Hygiene Program, students will be instructed on dental hygiene practice, dental practice administration, and all aspects of patient relations.
+The demand for Registered Dental Hygienists has steadily increased over the past decade and this growth is expected to continue.
 Dental Hygienists may find employment opportunities in private dental offices, public health clinics, hospitals, dental insurance companies, educational facilities and dental sales.